-Research Fellow, Computer Science
+Research Fellow, Drama

 Néill O'Dwyer is a Senior Postdoctoral Research Fellow based in the V-SENSE project, in the Department of Computer Science, at Trinity College Dublin (TCD).
 His role is to guide and coordinate the creative technologies agenda and artistic/cultural outputs of the research group.
 He recently completed two years of independent research on a project where he was Principal Investigator (PI), in the School of Creative Arts (TCD).
 The project concerned digital scenographic and design-led performance practices, and was funded by the Irish Research Council's (IRC) competitive Government of Ireland Postdoctoral Research Fellowship.
 One of the major outputs of the project is a monograph, entitled Digital Scenography: 30 years of experimentation and innovation in performance and interactive media (forthcoming in 2020).

 He is an adjunct research fellow of the School of Creative Arts, where he was awarded his PhD in 2016, and he continues to have part-time teaching duties in the Drama Department.
 He also has part-time teaching duties on the Masters in Interactive Digital Media (IDM), in the Dept. of Computer Science.
 He is an adjunct research fellow of the Graduate School of Creative Arts and Media (GradCAM), at Technological University of Dublin (TU Dublin).

 He is a co-editor of the Palgrave Macmillan book, 'The Performing Subject in the Space of Technology: Through the Virtual, Towards the Real' (2015).
 He is a member of the international Digital Studies Network initiated by the Institute of Research and Innovation (IRI), at the Pompidou Centre, where we previously worked.